ErdemKand/Planets_AR/README.md

 - In Build Settings, switch platform to Android
 - Build and run the APK on an AR-supported mobile device
 # How to Use
-1-Launch the app on your device
+- Launch the app on your device
-2-Point the camera at a flat surface
+- Point the camera at a flat surface
-3-Once a surface is detected, tap on the screen once to place planet model on that surface 4-The planet will stay fixed in that position-move your device around to explore it from different angles
+- Once a surface is detected, tap on the screen once to place planet model on that surface
+- The planet will stay fixed in that position-move your device around to explore it from different angles